-On-time intake or transfer appeals in the normal admissions round
+On-time intake or transfer appeals for the Primary round

 The published closing date for on-time intake or transfer appeals is published on the school website.
 Appeals received on or before this date will be heard within 40 school days.